 Like love of oneself and family, love of country is a natural emotion.
 From a rational standpoint, what is not to like and love about the greatest force for good in world history?

 I find pride in American citizenship.
 I am not the subject of a king, nor a slave in an islamic or authoritarian hell-hole, nor a proletarian ruled through fear by communist party thugs.
 To be a citizen is to be equal before law of our own making, not through direct democracy, but by representatives, our agents who craft law on our behalf.
 We the People are still the sovereign, the source of all earthly law.

 John Adams recognized the essential nature of law and that without law, republics cannot survive.
 The self-perception, the self-regard of the people must be that of sovereign lawmakers who bind themselves and later generations.
 Yet why are we bound by what Leftist’s deride as the “dead hand of the past?”
 Not because current or past generations of representatives were sages, but precisely because no matter when laws were passed, we can amend, repeal, or replace the law today.
-Until then, old law, ridiculous law, bad law, stupid law, etc., is in effect and deserves at least grudging respect because they’re the product of past citizens, and weren’t decreed by a king, caliph, or party leader.
-That’s the theory.
+Until then, old law, ridiculous law, bad law, stupid law, etc., are in effect and deserve at least grudging respect because they’re the product of past citizens and weren’t decreed by a king, caliph, or party leader.

 A truly republican system allows future citizens, posterity, to revise what their forebears had done, but only within the framework of known law, which institutionalizes popular will.
 Adams grasped that republicanism could only survive if the will of the people was channeled through law.